swedenconnect/IETF-SVT/svt-jws/draft-santesson-svt-jws.md

 ## "svt" Header Parameter {#svt-header}

 The "svt" (Signature Validation Token) Header Parameter is used to contain an array of SVT tokens to support validation of the associated signature.
-Each SVT token in the array has the format of a JWT as defined in {{RFC7519}} and is stored as a string object without further wrapping or encoding.
+Each SVT token in the array has the format of a JWT as defined in {{RFC7519}} and is stored using its natural string representation without further wrapping or encoding.

 The "svt" Header Parameter, when used, MUST be included as a JWS Unprotected Header.